illustrofia/incubator/architecture/todo/system-design-document.md

 ### Infrastructure:

-- **Deployment:** Use of Docker containers for both frontend and backend services.
+- **Deployment:** Google Cloud Run for backend service and Vercel for frontend deployment.
-- **CI/CD:** Implementation with GitHub Actions or GitLab CI for continuous integration and deployment.
+- **CI/CD:** Google Cloud Build for backend, and Vercel for frontend.
+- **Monitoring:** Sentry for both frontend and backend error tracking.
+- **Code Quality:** ESLint and Prettier for code formatting and linting, Husky for pre-commit hooks and Sonarcloud for code analysis.

 ## Data Model